Ritikachawlaa/Audio-to-Sign-language-conversion/README.md

-# Audio to Sign Language Conversion App
+# Audio to Sign Language Conversion

-An application that converts spoken audio into sign language to assist communication for hearing-impaired individuals.
-The app captures real-time audio input, processes it, and visually displays corresponding sign language gestures.
+It converts spoken audio into sign language to assist communication for hearing-impaired individuals.
+It captures real-time audio input, processes it, and visually displays corresponding sign language gestures.

 ---